Modelling and abstraction for MDPs#

 State/action pruning.
 First, if we have a reasonable heuristic, we can choose to “prune” states that are not promising, and explore only those that appear to be promising.
 For example, consider using MCTS for Solitaire.
 If we are using a model or a simulator, we may be able to peek at the states resulting from actions.
 If one action results in us being able to move a block of cards to the goal pile, we may prioritise doing simulations using this action.
 Given we expand the first node fully before expanding any other nodes, we could look at the heuristic value of each node and prune it from the tree if it is too low.
 This would cut down our search space.
 Of course, a poor heuristic could do more damage than good!
 But it is not just MCTS that benefits.
 For example, using Q-learning or SARSA, we could terminate episodes when we reach unpromising states, either start new episodes or backtracking to an earlier promising node is using a simulator.

 Exploiting.
 Second, heuristics can be good for helping to guide episodes towards good solutions.
 In any model-free or simulation-based technique, early episodes effectively choose each action with a uniform probability, as there is no good information to exploit.
 Like reward shaping, we can use heuristics to choose the most promising actions more often, meaning that simulations are still randomised, but informed.
 In MCTS, when we expand a node and then simulate, this is particularly valuable, as if we can find reasonable simulations, we get a better idea of the value of the expanded node.
 The trick here is to balance the heuristic against the information that we learn into our Q-function.
-Either we have a weighted measure, or we stop using the heurstic after we gain sufficient information in our Q-functions.
+Either we have a weighted measure, or we stop using the heuristic after we gain sufficient information in our Q-functions.

 Shorter episodes and simulations.
 Finally, we can use heuristics to terminate episodes/simulations early.
 As we move towards terminal states, our heuristic values are likely to be more accurate, because it is “easier” to estimate how good a state is as we gain more information.
 As such, we can use heuristics to terminate episodes early.
 For example, in MCTS, instead of simulating until a terminal state, we can simulate for \(X\) number of actions and then return the heuristic value of the state.
-This is an estimate, but early in the learning process, it can often be more valuable to shorter simulations that return heurstic values rather than much longer ones that take more time and often involve a lot of actions that were not helpful.
+This is an estimate, but early in the learning process, it can often be more valuable to run shorter simulations that return heuristic values rather than much longer ones that take more time and often involve a lot of actions that were not helpful.
 In fact, this is precisely what temporal different methods like Q-learning and SARSA do!
 They use \(\max_a Q(s',a')\) and \(Q(s',a')\) as heuristic estimates of the value of state \(s'\) so that we can assign ‘credit’ to the previously executed action.
 In those techniques, we are learning the heuristic.
 Hand-crafting a heuristic will be more helpful in earlier episodes.

 Takeaways#